-Master of Science in Health Sciences
+Master of Science Degree in Health Sciences (with online option)

-prepare graduates to be effective leaders in the fields of health promotion and disease prevention.
-The Master of Science in Health Sciences extends upon the curriculum within the Department's undergraduate program in health studies, thus providing both a strong foundation for professional leadership roles as well as future advanced degrees in the field of Health.
+The Master of Science (M.S.) in Health Sciences Degree Program is designed to prepare graduates to be effective leaders in the fields of health promotion and disease prevention.
+This program builds on and extends the curriculum of the Department's undergraduate program in health sciences or similar programs, thus providing a strong foundation for both professional leadership roles and pursuit of more advanced degrees in the field of health.

-- Global Health issues
+- ALHS 5335 Global Health

-- Program Development and Evaluation
+- ALHS 5305 Program Design and Evaluation